 Analysing lifestyle is paramount for every trend forecaster and important to enhance participants understanding of the influence and power that trends have on fashion and design.
 During the week they will discover how high culture, popular culture, and subcultures influence key trends in fashion, in a variety of ways.
 At this point in the course they are also shown specific research skills, focusing primarily on where to locate source material and how to read current trends.

-In week 2 participants will learn how to capture, analyse, interrogate and read their initial findings.
+During the second week, participants will learn how to capture, analyse, interrogate and read their initial findings.
 They collate and present multimedia resource material into a trend story or basic trend preview concept, and are shown skills of extracting key colours, textures and silhouettes for themes in fashion design.

 At the end of the week participants will draw together a simple trend-forecasting package or ‘preview’ of related trends including for example, colour and fabric samples, silhouette and design detail ideas.
 They present and ‘pitch’ their ideas to tutors and peers for additional feedback and a valuable exchange of their research and forecasting outcomes.